Spiderbait: 1999–2004: Grand Slam to Tonight alright

-2005–2012: On hiatus
+2005–2012: On hiatus and touring

-After touring in support of Tonight Alright Spiderbait went on hiatus to concentrate on solo projects and their personal lives – although periodically returning for occasional gigs.
 In March 2005, English gave birth to a daughter.
 In September, Spiderbait released a compilation album, Greatest Hits, which debuted at number 6.
 According to their official website, they had discovered that newer fans were unaware of their material before "Black Betty".

 In October 2005, Spiderbait performed at Rod Laver Arena in Melbourne, as part of the Coca-Cola Live'n'Local Tour '05.
 In November 2006, the band performed at the "Queensland Council of Unions"-organized Rock the Vote! concert in Brisbane.

 The band recorded a cover of "Ghost Riders in the Sky" as the main theme for the film Ghost Rider (2007), starring Nicolas Cage.
 A small excerpt is played during the film, and then in its entirety as the first song when the credits roll.
 The band's song "Glokenpop" is featured in the 2009 game LittleBigPlanet for the PlayStation Portable.
 Kram released his debut solo album, Mix Tape, in March 2009.
 In 2010, Magnapop's album Chase Park featured a cover of Spiderbait's song "Jesus" from The Unfinished Spanish Galleon of Finley Lake.
 In December of that year, they supported Guns N' Roses at a Sydney gig.
 The band recorded a cover of "Rock-a-Bye Your Bear" for the compilation ReWiggled - A Tribute to the Wiggles.